Skip to content

 Streaming Source for-loop

-Here's a Python script using OpenCV (cv2) and YOLOv8 to run inference on video frames.
+Here's a Python script using OpenCV (cv2) and YOLO to run inference on video frames.
 This script assumes you have already installed the necessary packages (opencv-python and ultralytics).

 Streaming for-loop